 Durham, NH 03824

 Hours: M-F, 9 a.m. – 5 p.m.

 UNH (Durham, NH) Parking and Transportation

 Everyone with a car needs a parking permit.
-Participants who request parking permits and pay the $25 fee as a part of registration will receive their permits upon arrival.
+Participants with a car must request a parking permit as a part of registration and will receive their permits upon arrival.
 Parking permit fees are included in the registration.
-Parking permits will be given to participants registered and paid in advance at the dorm Sunday night in the housing packet or Monday, the first day of class.
+Parking permits will be given to registered participants who requested one at the dorm Sunday night in the housing packet or Monday, the first day of class.

 Wildcat Transit, the UNH bus service, runs Monday – Friday 7:20 a.m. – 5 p.m.
 Dispatch Phone: (603) 862-2328.
 CALL THE DISPATCHER WITH ANY QUESTIONS ABOUT UNH BUS SERVICE.